davidlacedonia/javascript/es6_and_beyond/organization/README.md

 export default foo;
 ```

-You are exporting a binding to the function expression value at that moment, _not_ to the identifier foo.
+Here you are exporting a binding to the function expression value at that moment, _not_ to the identifier foo.

 ```js
 function foo(..) {